ankschoubey/old-blog/_posts/2022-03-07-speeding-up-junit.md

 ![](/images/junit-execution-mode.svg)
 [^1]

-I prefer first method of using `@Execution(CONCURRENT)` because some of my tests weren't designed to run in parallel.
+I prefer the first method of using `@Execution(CONCURRENT)` because some of my tests weren't designed to run in parallel.

 I found data tests with `@DataMongoTest` by asserting over different data.

-Another positive sideeffect of having `@Execution(CONCURRENT)` is that these tests run first.
+Another positive side effect of having `@Execution(CONCURRENT)` is that these tests run first.
 And since these tests are faster, they lead to faster feedback.

 [^1]: [Parallel Execution - JUnit Documentation](https://junit.org/junit5/docs/current/user-guide/#writing-tests-parallel-execution)